Dr Abigail Millings

 PhD University of East Anglia

 Attachment theory explains how and why humans form close emotional bonds with each other.
-In infancy, humans bond with their caregivers.
-In childhood and adolescence, such bonds are also made with peers.
-In adolescence and adulthood, these bonds eventually include romantic partners.
 The quality of these bonds, or ‘attachments’, shape our views of ourselves, other people, and the social world (Bowlby, 1969; Ainsworth et al., 1978; Mikulincer & Shaver, 2007).

 My research focusses on the trait-like characteristics associated with individuals’ attachment histories, namely, attachment anxiety and attachment avoidance (Brennan et al., 1998), and how these constructs affect psychosocial functioning.
 In particular, I study attachment in relation to:

 - Family relationships (including co-parenting among separated parents, and infant carrier (‘sling’) use and maternal mental health)

 - Wellbeing (including mindfulness, body image, and mental health)

 - Help-seeking and engaging in therapy (including in student mental health)

 2) E-therapies and other technologically enabled interventions to promote health and wellbeing

 The Internet and smart phones enable the delivery of a wide variety of interventions, such as internet delivered self-help or guided self-help therapies, programs to promote health behaviours, and apps to support face to face therapies.